krizivan03/mazeSolver/README.md

 # MazeSolver
 Project creates a Maze of size MxN depending on user input.
-Solves as you hit enter.
+Solves as you hit enter utilizing a Stack data Structure.

 ![](mazeImages/Maze.png)